We were standing on a Brooklyn street corner across from our neighborhood coffee shop when we got the call.

 But let me back up a bit, to a time in my life when the word “sealed” had not yet entered my cultural vocabulary.
-Rahul and I met on a camping trip in upstate New York about four and a half years ago, and have been together ever since.
+Rahul and I met on a camping trip in upstate New York about 4.5 years ago, and have been together ever since.
 It was one of those easy relationships from the start, where I didn’t even have to nervously check my phone for texts, because I knew he’d always be there, and I’d be there too.

 Which brings us back to the street corner.
 There are certain moments in life when your character and your strength as a couple are truly tested, and for us, that surprise Saturday morning phone call was one of them.
 While Rahul stayed remarkably calm, I was anything but once I heard the news.